 Club Boats

-The Club currently operates four dinghies (two Comet Trios, one Comet Versa and a Laser 1) which are sailed and maintained by the Dinghy Section.
+The Club currently operates two Comet Trio dinghies which are sailed and maintained by the Dinghy Section.

-Three boats are berthed at Frensham Pond Sailing Club and one boat is at Southampton Sailing Club.
-Two boats at Frensham have full membership and one has a weekday only membership.
-The boats are stored on their combi-trailers at Frensham Pond and Southampton SC and additional materials are kept at the Boat Shed on the Farnborough site.
+The club boats are berthed at Frensham Pond Sailing Club.
+The boats are stored on their combi-trailers at Frensham Pond and additional materials are kept at the Boat Shed on the Farnborough site.

 During the winter months all members of the Dinghy Section are asked to help with the maintenence of our boats as this keeps our fleet in good condition and keeps subscription charges low.
 This task has reduced considerably in recent year now that the Club runs a totally GRP fleet.